 The QoS Setup page displays.

-- 5. Select the Dynamic QoS check box. - 6.
-Specify your Internet bandwidth.
+- 5. Selec the Dynamic QoS check box.

+- 6. Specify your Internet bandwidth:

-You must specify your Internet bandwidth so that Dynamic QoS can perform bandwidth allocation and traffic prioritization.
-We recommend that you use Speedtest to detect your Internet bandwidth.
+- Let Speedtest detect my Internet bandwidth.
+We recommend that you use Speedtest to detect

+your Internet bandwidth.

 To use Speedtest, do the following: